TheZoidMaster/Botulism/README.md

 # Botulism

-a Discord AI chatbot framework
+a Discord AI chatbot template

 Config is stored in `config.json`.
 Set the bot token, prefix, and other settings in this file.